wlh18/react-5/README.md

 ### Hash Router

-We will be using a specific router from react router called `Hash Router`.
+We will be using a specific router from react router called `HashRouter`.

 Now that we have `react-router-dom` installed in our project, let's go ahead and setup the router.
 In `index.js` we will import HashRouter.